shubs/Twitter_follower_war/README.md

 Twitter Follower War
 =========

+The follower war is small follower challenge with monitoring an reporting.

 Follower war was a little challenge with a friend [Charles Collas], which was to do a race followers.
 We had follower of departure and the matter was to see the biggest increase in a month.
 Here is what you have in this repo.

   - An backend script which monitors followers with thw [twitter API] and [Node.js]